0x-r4bbit/pascalprecht.github.io/content/about.md

 Hi there.

 I'm a Software Engineer.
-I strive to be a decent person and I like open source.
+I strive to be a decent person every day and I enjoy working on open source.

+Currently I'm on the [Embark](https://embark.status.im) team at [Status](https://status.im) building tools for developers.

 I created [thoughtram](https://thoughtram.io 'thoughtram website'), a software training company that focuses on high-quality content and fun, and [MachineLabs](https://machinelabs.ai 'MachineLabs website'), a developer platform that makes it easy for you to get started with Machine Learning.